Kraftland/mcctl/readme.md

 This will set server path to your current folder and default to the latest version.

-## Update `mcmt` command?
+## Update `mcctl` command?

-Just type `mcmt install` again, script will download the latest version of itself and perform updates.
+Just type `mcctl install` again, script will download the latest version of itself and perform updates.

 ## Update server everyday?